maxmagee/chicken/README.md

 However, Chick-fil-A completely redesigned their application while I was in the middle of my implementation.
 Consequently, I decided to start fresh on a new version and tackle the new challenges the redesign presented.

+After looking at their license page in the app, it appears as though they might have actually moved the app over to be completely native.
+I noticed several more Swift / iOS specific dependencies after looking at it in the new version (6.0+).

+That doesn't change the usefulness of this exercise though.
+Instead, if I can make my React Native version indistinguishable from a fully native app, that's even more impressive.

 ## Acknowledgements

 - [The BHW Group](https://thebhwgroup.com) for the inspiration.